mkimbo/hyblog-final/content/the-making-of-the-moment.md

 ---
-title: 'BBI: The making of the moment'
+title: 'BBI Part 2: The making of the moment'
 date: 2021-3-13
 cover: 'BBI.png'
 category: 'Politics'